 The prizes(s) will be awarded primarily on the basis of the quality of the research project(s) and the illustration of the use of scholarly resources in the research process.
 Please refer to the detailed judging rubric for additional information.

-The Judging Committee shall consist of UTSC faculty members, librarians, and representatives of the Office of the Vice-Principal, Research and Office of the Chief Librarian, who will act as Committee Co-Chairs.
+The Judging Committee shall consist of UTSC faculty members, and be chaired by representatives of the UTSC Office of the Vice-Principal, Research and Innovation.

 Application for the UTSC Undergraduate Research Prize will be made by the undergraduate student and will consist of the following: